 The truth is that man is a soul!
 He does not have a soul.
 And the Bible makes it clear that the “soul who sins shall die” (Genesis 2:17, Ezekiel 18:4).
 That hardly sounds as though man has an “immortal” soul.

-What Scripture says about death
+What the Bible teaches about death

 Jesus Christ spoke of a resurrection of all who die (John 5:25), never mentioning a soul arriving in heaven in advance of this resurrection.
 He states that at the time of the resurrection, “the dead will hear the voice of the Son of God; and those who hear will live.”Jesus Christ stated emphatically that no one has ascended to heaven (John 3:13).
 In Hebrews 11:13 we read that Abraham, Isaac, Jacob and the prophets “all died in faith, not having received the promises.”
 Peter stated that David was dead and buried and that “his tomb is with us to this day” (Acts 2:29).